 Fast-moving wildfires blaze across parts of the U.S. more frequently and with more intensity, leaving many homes in the path of destruction, and straining fire management and protection resources in western states.
 This year’s wildfire season has already proven difficult for firefighters and homeowners in wildfire evacuation zones.

 The prospect of leaving your home in the face of uncertainty is scary, but Mercury Insurance has some helpful words of advice.

-- Create an emergency plan and review with all family members so you are prepared if you need to evacuate your home.
+- Create an emergency plan and review it with all family members so you are prepared in case of a wildfire evacuation from your home.
 This plan should include items you will need to bring with you, a meeting place, and a list of who is responsible for specific tasks.
-It should also include a plan for your pets to ensure they are safe and happy and have everything they will need.
+It should also include a plan for your pets to ensure they are safe and have everything they will need.

 - Stay in touch with local law enforcement to get an idea of when evacuations might happen and if any roads will be closed because of the fire.